- Bromley020 8290 0333

 Yes, a Right to Manage company has to contain a particular constitution.
 It has a prescribed memorandum and articles of association.

 We want to exercise the right to manage (RTM), how do we start the process?

-The process is started by forming a RTM company and sending participation notices to the qualifying tenants, and once the requisite amount of tenants are within, a claim notice can be served on the tenant.
+The process is started by forming a RTM company and sending participation notices to the qualifying tenants, and once the requisite amount of tenants are within, a claim notice can be served on the Landlord.
 The notices have to meet certain requirements in order for them to be deemed valid, we would therefore recommend that you obtain the right legal advice before proceeding with such endeavours.